hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 Note-taking has become a huge part of my life.
 It has helped me retain information better, and ensures that I am constantly learning everyday.

-Twitter user [@visakanv](https://twitter.com/visakanv) beautifully describes journaling [though also highly applicable to note-taking in general] in this twitter thread:
+Twitter user [@visakanv](https://twitter.com/visakanv) beautifully describes journaling (though also highly applicable to note-taking in general) in this twitter thread:

-<blockquote class="twitter-tweet tw-align-center" data-conversation="none"><p lang="en" dir="ltr">So in a way journaling for yourself is a radical act!
+<blockquote class="twitter-tweet tw-align-center" data-conversation="none" data-theme="light"><p lang="en" dir="ltr">So in a way journaling for yourself is a radical act!
 It’s an act of self-ownership, self-education.
 It’s about setting your own curriculum, defining your own worldview, deciding for yourself what is important.
 I don’t think this should be outsourced to others, but that’s my POV</p>&mdash; youtube.com/visakanv (❤️ if you subscribe!) (@visakanv) <a href="https://twitter.com/visakanv/status/1087436197410959361?ref_src=twsrc%5Etfw">January 21, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Why I Take Notes.